GaiaAlfine/Arachneia_legacy/README.md

 ☑ date translator [translate dates with monts first for betther orginisation in pc system]<br>
 ☑ file copy [file strucure copy with only selected type of files]<br>
-☐ FIle Date Adder [adds a date infront of a folder name, the date comes from a text document inside the folder]
+☐ FIle Date Adder [adds a date infront of a folder name, the date comes from a text document inside the folder] ☐ file translator [translate files over to anather file type. example webm to mp4 or mov]